smartdevicelink/sdl_evolution/proposals/0264-Separating-the-change-of-Audible-status-and-the-change-of-HMI-Status.md

 ## Potential downsides

-It is considered that there is an impact by continuing to display the SDL App screen when calling `OnEventChanged (PHONE_CALL, active: true)`.
+It is considered that there is an impact by continuing to display the SDL app screen when calling `OnEventChanged (PHONE_CALL, active: true)`.
 However, many HUs display the PHONE_CALL screen in full screen, so there is no particular impact.

 ## Impact on existing code